abdulelizadeh980/InternIntelligence_Production/README.md

-# 📊 Production Planning & Industrial Efficiency Dashboard
+# 📊 Production Planning & Industrial Efficiency Dashboard (POWER BI)

 ## 📌 Project Overview
 An interactive data visualization and enterprise analytics dashboard engineered in **Power BI** to monitor factory floor efficiency, machine utilization metrics, and manufacturing output.
 By integrating cross-departmental operations data, this dashboard serves as a central operational command center for production planners, supply chain teams, and plant managers to resolve throughput bottlenecks and audit machinery performance.